⚖️ Understanding The Law the Right Way | The Bell Rings — Psychological Legal Encounters (Chapter Two)

 Before rights.

-Before procedures.
+Before procedure.

-The first real skill is self-regulation under pressure.
+The first skill is self-regulation under pressure.

-If you can’t control:
+If you cannot control:

-Then legal knowledge won’t save you.
+Legal knowledge will not save you.

-Why This Comes Before Teaching “What to Say.”
+Why This Comes Before Teaching “What to Say”

-say this
+Say this

-don’t say that
+Don’t say that

-ask this question
+Ask this question

 That’s backwards.

-Because scripts fail when emotion overrides discipline.
+Scripts fail when emotion overrides discipline.

 Clarity before tactics.